 What is being tested?

-There are three types of influenza, known as A, B and C, each of which can change many times to create multiple strains (see Common questions#3).
+There are three overall types of influenza, known as A, B and C, each of which can change many times to create multiple strains (see Common questions#3).
 Influenza virus A is the most common and causes the most severe symptoms.
-Type B is less common and causes less severe symptoms, whilst type C usually causes only a mild illness (similar to the cold).
+Type B is less common and causes less severe symptoms, while type C usually causes only a mild illness (similar to the cold).